fetlife/help/02_profiles/12_email-notifications.md

 Alternatively, you can go directly to your Notification Settings here: https://fetlife.com/settings/notifications

-_Note: It can sometimes take up to 24 hours for changes to email notifications to take effect._
+_Note: It can sometimes take up to 24 hours for the changes to take effect._